muttoni/contract-browser/_posts/introducing-v2.md

   url: '/blog/v2-hero.png'
 ---

 After exactly a year since its first release, I'm thrilled to announce the launch of Contract Browser 2.0!
-A completely revamped experience that is faster, prettier, and more useful than ever before.
+A completely revamped experience that is faster, easier, and more useful than ever before.
 Read on to learn more about what you can enjoy with the latest version.

 ![New](/blog/new.jpeg)